COREayan/COREayan/README.md

 - Concurrency, Multithreading, and Parallel Computing.
 - GraphQL APIs with Spring Boot & Spring Data JPA.

-I'm committed to continuous learning and building scalable, efficient systems that make a real-world impact.
+I'm committed to Continuous Learning and building scalable, efficient systems that make a real-world impact.

 ---